trilogy-group/powerpath-ts/docs/sdks/lessons/README.md

 ## createAttempt

-Creates a new attempt for a student in a lesson if current attempt is completed
+Creates a new attempt for a student in a lesson if the current attempt is completed.

+For Assessment Bank lessons:
+- This will also update the state for the student, creating a new entry to associate the new attempt number with a different sub-resource of the test bank.
+- If the lesson is taken again by the student, a different test may be served, considering the new resource it points to configures a different test.
+- The sub-test is determined using round-robin logic over the sub-resources of the lesson's Assessment Bank Resource object.

+  - So for example, if a lesson configures 2 sub-tests, the first attempt serves test 1, the second attempt serves test 2, the third attempt serves test 1 again, and so on.

+A 'Lesson' in this context is a ComponentResource object which has a Resource object associated with it.

 ### Example Usage